Conversation is an interactive communication between two or more people. Developing conversational skills is one of the first steps in socialization.

-- To role play always ask open-ended questions, so you can ask more questions afterward.
+- To role-play always ask open-ended questions, so you can ask more questions afterwards.

-- Positive Reinforcement: Reinforcements are the foundation of the learning process in a child with autism.
-Positive reinforcement helps the child to learn which behaviors are appropriate and favorable.
+Reinforcements are the foundation of the learning process in a child with autism.
+Positive reinforcement helps the child to learn which behaviours are appropriate and favourable.
 Giving positive reinforcement is also important to create a fun and motivating environment for the child.

 In the next blog post, we will focus on how to use conversation starters to help children with autism improve their communicational skills.